2025 Dhaka Chengdu J-7 crash

-On 21 July 2025, at 13:12 BST (UTC+6), a Chengdu FT-7BGI fighter jet operated by the Bangladesh Air Force (BAF) crashed shortly after takeoff into the Milestone School campus in the Uttara neighbourhood of Dhaka, Bangladesh, while students were attending classes.
-At least 36 people were killed and 172 injured, 25 critically.
+On 21 July 2025, a Chengdu J-7 aircraft operated by the Bangladesh Air Force (BAF) crashed shortly after takeoff into the Milestone School campus in the Uttara neighbourhood of Dhaka, Bangladesh, while classes were in session.
+Investigations found that the cause of the crash was pilot error, resulting in a loss of control of the aircraft.
+At least 37 people were killed in the crash, including the pilot and 28 students, and 173 others were injured.
+It is also commonly referred to as the Milestone tragedy.

+The crash triggered widespread protests by students demanding accountability, transparency over the casualty figures, and decommissioning of outdated aircraft.
+Demonstrations spread across the country, during which clashes with security forces led to the removal of the Education Secretary from office.
+Governments and organizations worldwide expressed condolences over the incident.

 Background

 Aircraft

-The Chengdu FT-7BGI is a 2013 trainer variant of the Chengdu J-7 Airguard, specially manufactured by the Chengdu Aircraft Corporation for the BAF.
+The Chengdu FT-7BGI is a 2013 trainer variant of the Chengdu J-7 Airguard, specially manufactured by the Chengdu Aircraft Corporation for the Bangladesh Air Force.

-It was the sixth crash of an F-7 jet in the country since a 1998 incident in Dhaka that killed the pilot.
+It was the sixth crash of an F-7 jet in the country since an initial incident in 1998 in Dhaka that killed the pilot.

 Pilot

-Towkir Islam Sagar (তৌকির ইসলাম সাগর) was born on 9 November 1997 in the village of Sapura in Rajshahi District.
+Towkir Islam Sagar (তৌকির ইসলাম সাগর) was born on 9 November 1997 in Sapura, Rajshahi.
 He married a lecturer at BRAC University a year before his death.

-Sagar studied in Govt.
-Laboratory High School, Rajshahi until seventh grade and completed high school at Pabna Cadet College in 2015.
-He was enlisted to the Bangladesh Air Force Academy on 22 December 2016 and was commissioned as flying officer on general duties (Pilot) branch on 1 December 2019.
-Sagar's parent squadron was No. 15 Squadron stationed at BAF Base Matiur Rahman.
+Sagar studied at Govt.
+Laboratory High School, Rajshahi until seventh grade, then completed high school at Pabna Cadet College in 2016.
+He was enlisted in the Bangladesh Air Force Academy on 22 December 2016 and was commissioned as flying officer in the pilot branch on 1 December 2019.

-In Sagar's career, he was trained in the basic flying training course with No. 11 squadron and a basic jet and fighter conversion course at the No. 15 squadron.
+Sagar undertook the basic flying training course with No. 11 squadron and a basic jet and fighter conversion course at the No. 15 squadron.
 He reportedly logged over 100 hours of flight time on PT-6 trainer aircraft and another 60 hours on F-7BGI fighter aircraft.
-Sagar furthermore completed an "operational training in aerospace medicine (Fighter)" course in India.
-He was promoted to flight lieutenant in 2024 and was posted as adjutant in the No. 35 squadron at BAF Base Bir Uttom A. K. Khandker.
+Sagar also completed several advanced courses including an operational training in aerospace medicine course in India.
+He was promoted to flight lieutenant in 2024 and joined the No. 35 squadron at BAF Base Bir Uttom A. K. Khandker.